graste/environaut/docs/checks.md

 for inspiration and use the [`examples/YourCheckName.php`](examples/YourCheckName.php) class as a template.

-Checks must return `true` when they ran successfully, `false` when they did not.
+IMPORTANT: Checks must return `true` when they ran successfully, `false` when they did not.
 Checks may fill their `Result` instance with `messages` and `settings`.
 Messages can have different severities and settings may be cachable or not and may be grouped.